A quick summary of the crucial and successive steps that may lead to participation in the Olympic Games for Canadian karate athletes.

 Qualification System for Karate at the Tokyo 2020 Olympics

-The International Olympic Committee has recently approved the official qualification system for karate events at the 2020 Tokyo Summer Olympic Games.
-You may read this document at the following link.
+The International Olympic Committee has approved the official qualification system for karate events at the 2020 Tokyo Summer Olympic Games.
+You may read this document at the following link (updated May 8, 2020).

 In addition, the World Karate Federation has recently shared the following additional and related documents with its member National Federations:

 - A description of the qualification process